S-35

 Plain Language

-Employers using ADS tools to evaluate employees or candidates must provide detailed notice at least 10 business days before use.
-The notice must cover six categories: that an ADS tool will be used, the qualifications/characteristics assessed and data inputs/outputs, data sources and retention policies, results of the most recent impact assessment including disparate impact findings, how to request an alternative non-ADS process or accommodation, and how to request reevaluation or file a civil complaint.
-The notice must be in plain language, included in job postings, posted on the employer's website in all regularly used languages, provided directly to candidates in their language, and made accessible for persons with disabilities.
+Employers must give employees and candidates at least 10 business days' notice before using an automated employment decision tool.
+The notice must cover six categories: that an ADS will be used; what qualifications/data/outputs the tool assesses; what data is collected and from where; the latest impact assessment results (including any disparate impact findings); how to request an alternative non-automated process or accommodation; and how to request reevaluation or file a civil complaint.
+The notice must be in plain language, included in job postings, posted on the employer's website in all languages used with employees, provided directly to candidates in their preferred language, and accessible to persons with disabilities.

 Statutory Text